openstack/watcher/doc/source/deploy/user-guide.rst

-Watcher service will compute an :ref:`Action Plan <action_plan_definition>` composed of a list of potential optimization :ref:`actions <action_definition>` (instance migration, disabling of an hypervisor, ...) according to the :ref:`goal <goal_definition>` to achieve.
+Watcher service will compute an :ref:`Action Plan <action_plan_definition>` composed of a list of potential optimization :ref:`actions <action_definition>` (instance migration, disabling of a compute node, ...) according to the :ref:`goal <goal_definition>` to achieve.
 You can see all of the goals available in section ``[watcher_strategies]`` of the Watcher service configuration file.